jntpusp/jayanti-meshify-client-assesment/README.md

-This React app gathers unique tweets with hashtag #IoT and displays chart showing the top 20 words used in the tweets, excluding common stopwords.
+This React app gathers unique tweets with hashtag #IoT and displays chart showing the top 20 words used in the tweets, excluding common start.

 addition